 The healthcare industry is undergoing a massive overhaul with US regulations mandating affordable care.
 In effect, providers are shifting from a service-based payment model to a value-based one, allowing payers to receive better care at lower costs.
-But this has put pressure on providers to find a balance between quality and cost efficiency.
+But this has put pressure on providers to find a balance between quality and cost-efficiency.
 In this situation, providers are turning toward various technologies to streamline and optimize the reimbursement process.

 Healthcare finance is closely intertwined with key data metrics.
 These are heavily reliant on physician notes, patient data, and other electronic health records.
 Since these affect metrics such as case mix index (CMI), Discharge Not Final Coded/Billed (DNFC/B), and others, it is critical to have meticulous clinical data records.
 For hospitals and health systems this continues to remain an uphill battle.
 In fact, not very long ago, we had a client, who before they came to us, had a recorded CMI of 1.11 and a 7.2-day DNFC rate.

-Thanks to cloud and artificial intelligence (AI) enabled technologies, the healthcare industry has the opportunity to achieve effective care management with error-free visibility into the reimbursements.
+Thanks to the cloud and artificial intelligence (AI) enabled technologies, the healthcare industry has the opportunity to achieve effective care management with error-free visibility into reimbursements.
 Clinical documentation improvement (CDI) services are integral to delivering this promise of accurate reimbursements.

 Changing Healthcare Models and Clinical Documentation

 With the introduction of ICD-10, CDI programs are becoming more important to healthcare providers (HCPs).
 ICD-10’s new clinical cataloging system has added more classification options, which the legacy CDI systems are unable to capture.
-As a result, it offsets productivity, leading to considerable loss in revenue.
+As a result, it offsets productivity, leading to a considerable loss in revenue.
 Our research found that returned and improper claims accounted for $329 million in productivity losses in 2015.

-The new CDI program uses a user and process centric approach that integrates the efforts of the front end CDI staff with the back end coders.
+The new CDI program uses a user and process-centric approach that integrates the efforts of the front-end CDI staff with the back-end coders.
 As a result, CDI services are using technology to streamline the documentation process that is ICD-10 compliant and enhance productivity across all stakeholders.